-We apply the RSV model to daily (close-to-close) returns and RKs of DJIA index obtained from Oxford-Man Institute.
-The sample contains 2884 trading days from January 4, 2000 through July 29, 2011.
-Figure 1 shows the time-series plot of the daily returns and logarithms of the RKs.
+We apply the RSV model to daily (close-to-close) returns and RKs of the U.S. and Japanese stock indices, DJIA and Nikkei 225, respectively.
+The DJIA data is obtained from Oxford-Man Institute and the Nikkei 225 data is constructed from Nikkei NEEDS-TICK data.15 The DJIA sample contains 2,884 trading days from January 4, 2000 through July 29, 2011 whereas the Nikkei 225 sample contains 3,336 trading days from June 5, 1997 to December 30, 2010.
+Figure 1 shows the time-series plot of the daily returns and logarithms of the RKs for both series.

 Table 1 shows the descriptive statistics of the daily returns (r) and logarithms of RKs $(\ln RK)$.
-The mean of r is not statistically significant from zero and its Ljung-Box (LB) statistic does not reject the null hypothesis of no autocorrelation up to 10 lags, which allows us to estimate the RSV models using the daily returns without adjustment of mean and autocorrelation.
-The kurtosis of r shows that its distribution is leptokurtic as commonly observed in the financial returns and the Jacque-Bera (JB) statistic rejects its normality whereas its skewness is not statistically significant from zero.
-In the RSVskt model, the leptokurtosis of r_t may be explained by stochastic volatility but the distribution of $\beta(z_t - z_t)$ μ_z) + $\sqrt{z_t}\epsilon_t$ may also be leptokurtic.
-Additionally, the LB statistic of $\ln RK$ rejects the null of no autocorrelation, which is consistent with the high persistence of volatility known as the volatility clustering.
+For both DJIA and Nikkei 225, the mean of r is not statistically significant from zero and its Ljung-Box (LB) statistic does not reject the null hypothesis of no autocorrelation up to 10 lags, which allows us to estimate the RSV models using the daily returns without adjustment of mean and autocorrelation.
+The kurtosis of r shows that its distribution is leptokurtic as commonly observed in the financial returns and the Jacque-Bera (JB) statistic rejects its normality.
+The skewness of r is not statistically significant from zero for DJIA whereas it is significantly negative for Nikkei 225.
+In the RSVskt model, the leptokurtosis of r_t may be explained by stochastic volatility but the distribution of $\beta(z_t - \mu_z) + \sqrt{z_t}\epsilon_t$ may also be leptokurtic and skewed.

+For both DJIA and Nikkei 225, the LB statistic of $\ln RK$ rejects the null of no autocorrelation, which is consistent with the high persistence of volatility known as the volatility clustering.
 The skewness of $\ln RK$ is significantly positive and its kurtosis shows that the distribution of $\ln RK$ is leptokurtic.
 Consequently, the JB statistic rejects the normality of $\ln RK$.
 This contradicts the normality assumption for u_t and η_t in (21) but we stick to the normality assumption in this paper and leave alternative specifications for future research.